amindWalker/Rust-Layout-and-Types/README.md

 # Rust Memory Layout and Types

-Detailing the Memory Layout behind the Rust Language
+Learn Rust's Memory Layout and its Types by looking in detail at what happens behind the language.

 <br>
 <br>